ec-europa/toolkit/docs/guide/commands.rst

 Creating configuration commands
 ----

-Configuration commands are created in the configuration file ``runner.yml``, like shown below:
+Configuration commands are created in the configuration file `runner.yml.dist and/or runner.yml <runner-yml_>`_, like shown below:

 .. code-block:: yaml